-We have presented an event structure classification derived from inferential properties annotated on sentence- and document-level semantic graphs.
-We induced this classification jointly with semantic role, entity, and event-event relation types using a document-level generative model.
-Our model identifies types that approximate theoretical predictions-notably, four event types like Vendler's, as well as proto-agent and proto-patient role types like Dowty's.
-We hope this work encourages greater interest in computational approaches to event structural understanding while also supporting work on adjacent problems in NLU, such as temporal information extraction and (partial) event coreference, for which we provide the largest publicly available dataset to date.
+We have presented an event structure ontology derived from inferential properties annotated on sentence- and document-level semantic graphs.
+We induced this ontology jointly with semantic role, entity type, and event-event relation ontologies using a document-level generative model.
+Our model identifies types-notably, four event types like Vendler's, and two proto-agent and proto-patient role types like Dowty's-consistent with theoretical predictions.